Seattle Traumatic Brain Injury Lawyer

 - Medical malpractice and surgical errors.
 Errors by doctors and surgeons are common causes for TBIs.
 When working on an expired license, making a mistake during surgery, or prescribing the wrong medication, a TBI could occur causing the medical professional or their place of work liable for your damages.

 - Car accidents and other types of motor vehicle crashes.
-One of the most common ways that people suffer TBIs, the impact with a car, truck, bus, or other type of motor vehicle can cause passengers’ heads to collide with surroundings.
+One of the most common ways that people suffer TBIs, the impact with a car, truck, bus, or other type of motor vehicle can cause passengers’ heads to collide with their surroundings.
 These types of accidents can be incredibly severe and threaten the lives of the injured.

 - Slip and falls.
 Falling from any height can have terrible consequences.
 From wet staircases to icy parking lots, one slip and fall is all it takes.
 Falls frequently happen in workplaces as well, more commonly in dangerous professions like construction, forestry, and agriculture.